 Carmichael Finn, MA, LAMFT, LADC, ADCR-MN

 Carmichael (“Finn”) has 20 years of experience providing behavioral services to families and individuals.
 With expertise in gender-responsive and family-based settings, Finn has a master’s degree in marriage and family therapy and is licensed in Minnesota as an alcohol and drug counselor.
 Additionally, Finn is a community faculty member in the alcohol and drug counseling program at Metropolitan State University.
-She is a co-owner of Minerva Group Consultants, which focuses on team-building, training and quality consultation for behavioral health organizations.
+They are the owner of Minerva Group Consultants, which focuses on team-building, training and quality consultation for behavioral health organizations.
 Finn is an ethics committee member of the Minnesota Association of Resources for Recovery and Chemical Health (MARRCH).
 Finn’s interests include gender, advanced ethics, research, relational theories, and addiction and the family.

 Senior Director, Finance and Operations